-The Harlem Renaissance was a movement of African-American writers, musicans, and artists in Harlem, New York, who sought to use their art to change the way African-Americans thought about themselves and the way the majority culture thought about them, as well.
+The Harlem Renaissance was a movement of African-American writers, musicans, and artists in Harlem, New York, who sought to use their art to change the self-perception of African-Americans and the way the majority culture thought about them as well.

 An important voice within this group of creators was that of poet Langston Hughes.
 He was born in 1902 and spent most of his early life nowhere near New York City, but in the Midwestern town of Lawrence, Kansas.
 Hughes lived with his grandmother and with his aunt during his years there.

 Langston Hughes in Lawrence, Kansas